 KEYS TO SUCCESS

-Becoming a Certified Critical Care Nurse (CCRN) is not required, but it is preferred.
-Advocacy and professional development activities demonstrate dedication and professionalism.
+Becoming certified as a Critical Care Registered Nurse (CCRN) demonstrates a commitment to the field of critical care nursing.
 Nurse anesthesia school is highly competitive and full-time, with no part-time option.
-It is best not to be clinically employed as a registered nurse during the program but is not prohibited until the clinical practicum series begins in program year two (quarter six).
+It is strongly discouraged to be clinically employed as a registered nurse during the program but is not prohibited until the clinical practicum series begins in program year two (quarter six).

-To succeed both in the South College DNP Nurse Anesthesia Program and as a CRNA in general, students must be hardworking, passionate, professional, flexible, resilient, and able to both lead and be a contributing member of a team.
+To succeed both in the South College DNP Nurse Anesthesia Program and as a CRNA in general, residents must be dedicated to excellence, hardworking, passionate, professional, flexible, resilient, and able to both lead and be a contributing member of a team.

-Interprofessional educational opportunities are abundant with faculty and students from other South College School of Nursing programs, the Physician Assistant program, the Doctor of Physical Therapy program and the School of Pharmacy.
+Interprofessional educational opportunities are abundant with faculty and residents from other South College School of Nursing programs, the Physician Assistant program, the Doctor of Physical Therapy program and the School of Pharmacy.

 Year after year, South accepts veterans to several different programs, providing them with valuable skills and education that leads to a successful civilian career.
 I personally benefited from this as it helped shape me into a leader as a Naval Officer and medical provider.